emirror-de/movis/README.md

 As with every topic, discussions about the necessity are going on.
 Is it really necessary to use these frameworks in order to build a solid, complex web application with a simple and clean code base?
 For me, a good and inspiring discussion was the one on reddit: [Whats so wrong with direct DOM manipulation?](https://www.reddit.com/r/javascript/comments/6btma7/whats_so_wrong_with_direct_dom_manipulation/).

 This discussion let me to the creation of this small tool.
-The goal of this software is to get a synchronization between the model and view that comes along with pure JavaScript code and a clean and simple API that can be used by developers at every stage (so without using JSX or a virtual DOM etc).
+The goal of this software is to get a synchronisation between the model and view that comes along with pure JavaScript code and a clean and simple API that can be used by developers at every stage (so without using JSX or a virtual DOM etc).

 ## Technique